 Start about twenty five feet left (west) of the base of Barefoot in Barbados in a short right facing corner.
 Climb up and out following the corner for about 15 feet to a stance proximate a scrub tree.
 Continue up, passing a fixed pin, following the corner as it trends rightward requiring a couple of short slab moves as the corner crack thins.
 Here the corner heads back upward, and continuing as a fine layback (avoid the brush).
 A few more moves leads to a stance and gear belay below a blank steep section of rock.

 Descent.
 Scramble east across ledgy but somewhat dangerous terrain to a small tree and rap from slings.
 The tree is clearly visible from the base of Barefoot and the slings used to have a locker, but is now MIA (presumed bootey’d).
+EDIT: chains appeared in 2011(?) at the head of the left-hand variation allowing easier descent.

 About 20-30 feet left of Barefoot- same elevation, in a somewhat hidden, right facing semi-dihedral.